 Have you ever done yoga before?
 If you have, then you're in for a treat.
 If not, don't worry!
-The yoga practiced at Alpengirl can be enjoyed by all teen girls; no previous experience is necessary.
+The yoga practiced at Alpengirl can be enjoyed by all campers; no previous experience is necessary.
 Many of the stretches in Alpenyoga are similar to the stretches you do in PE or while warming up for sports practice.

-The Alpenyoga routine is designed specifically for the girls that come to our camp.
+The Alpenyoga routine is designed specifically for the campers that come to our camp.
 Alpenyoga is hatha based with a focus on movement to warm up our bodies for each day of adventure.
 Hatha means “breath”, while yoga means “to unite,” and during Alpenyoga, we unite our mind and our body by uniting our breath with our movement.
 Yoga can be spiritual and world-conscious in nature, but it is not a religious practice at our camp.
-Our hope is that girls can have one more healthy activity option to incorporate into their lives.
+Our hope is that campers can have one more healthy activity option to incorporate into their lives.

 Alpenyoga is offered to you and for you only!
 You won’t be doing yoga for anyone but yourself: not for your friends, not for your parents, not even for Alpengirl.
 You will be doing yoga to benefit yourself, your mind and your body.
 No judgement will be passed on yourself or others.
 Humor, patience, and kindness are integral components of yoga at Alpengirl camp.